- Spears Home

 Admissions tests that are required as part of application should be submitted by the appropriate deadlines.
 Application files lacking test scores are considered incomplete, and will not be reviewed for admission.

 Each degree program has its own admissions test requirements listed on the application page of the website.
 Generally, the answer is no, the GRE cannot be used instead of the GMAT.
 Some Programs will accept either the GMAT or the GRE, and some only accept one and not the other test.
+The MBA Program accepts either the GMAT or GRE.

 Each Program has specific requirements, but unless otherwise specified on an individual Program’s website, the test requirement cannot be waived.
+In general, preparing for an assessment can serve as useful practice for individuals seeking to resume academic studies.

 A TOEFL or IELTS score may be required for admission to OSU, as indicated by the Graduate College.
 (See International Applicants, English Proficiency Requirements on link.)